 A version of this device can connect to Verizon’s 4G LTE network, but there’s also others that just use Wi-Fi.

-When it’s time to take a study break, Google Play offers movies, ebooks, and music, as well as all types of software.
+Google offers textbooks for every Android tablet on its ebook store, and when it’s time to take a study break, Google Play offers movies, ebooks, and music, as well as all types of software.

 The original iPad mini isn’t Apple’s newest mid-size tablet, but at $300 it is the most affordable.
 This makes it more appealing to those who are just looking for a device to be an ebook reader that can also access the Web, email, and social network apps.